-The Fair Housing Act (FHA) (42 U.S. Code § § 3601-3619 and 3631), the federal law that bans housing discrimination across the United States, doesn't ban all forms of it.
-Instead, the FHA aims to ensure that applicants or prospective tenants (prospects) and current tenants don't get treated differently because of certain characteristics or attributes they have.
+The federal Fair Housing Act (FHA) (42 U.S. Code § § 3601-3619 and 3631) aims to ensure that rental applicants, prospective tenants (prospects) and current tenants don't get treated differently because of certain characteristics or attributes they have.
 A group of people who share such an identified characteristic is collectively known as a "protected class."

-To avoid fair housing violations and costly liability, landlords need to know what a protected class is, as well as understand which protected classes are included under the FHA.
+To avoid fair housing violations and costly liability, landlords need to know what a protected class is, as well what characteristics constitute a protected class under the FHA.
 For example, rejecting an applicant because he's from South America is illegal because the FHA bans discrimination based on national origin.
 But refusing to rent to applicants who have Section 8 vouchers won't violate the FHA because source of income isn't a protected class under federal law.

-The FHA, to date, includes seven protected classes: race, color, religion, national origin, sex, disability, and familial status.
-This last term refers to the presence of at least one child under 18 years old, and also protects prospects and tenants who are pregnant or in the process of adopting a child.
+“Familial status” refers to the presence of at least one child under 18 years old, and also protects prospects and tenants who are pregnant or in the process of adopting a child.
 You may legally turn away families with children, however, if your rental property qualifies as senior housing.
-(Check out the Nolo article, "Senior Housing Basics," for more information.)

-Be aware that disability has a specific definition under the FHA, and it includes both physical and mental impairments.
+Be aware that “disability” has a specific definition under the FHA that includes physical impairments, mental impairments, and chronic alcoholism (being addressed through a recovery program), among other things.
 Prospects and tenants who fit the definition are entitled to reasonable accommodations to policies (such as letting a tenant keep a guide dog despite a no-pets rule) as well as reasonable modifications to physical structures at your property for increased accessibility (such as installing grab bars in a bathroom).

 When it comes to protected classes and the FHA, the key to compliance is whether a landlord treats prospects and tenants differently because of the underlying characteristic that the prospects and tenants have.
+Landlords should establish standard tenant screening and selection processes, and apply them equally and consistently.
 Landlords can legally reject applicants, evict tenants, and take other adverse action against people who may be protected under the FHA if the reasons are legitimate and unrelated to any protected class.

 For example, a landlord who rejects an applicant because she's female and Hindu is violating the FHA's ban on discrimination based on sex and religion.
 But a landlord who rejects a female Hindu applicant because she has poor credit or can't afford the rent isn't violating the FHA—assuming the landlord applies the same screening requirements to all applicants.